 The Need for Research and Innovative Non-DNA Forensic Methods

 Countless types of forensic evidence are used to investigate and prosecute thousands of crimes annually.
 According to the Bureau of Justice Statistics, in 2014 the nation’s 409 crime labs received an estimated 3.8 million requests for forensic services.
-Only 9 percent of these requests were for forensic biology casework such as from a crime scene (which includes DNA testing), and 24 percent were for DNA analysis of reference samples collected from convicted offenders and arrestees that were then added to the national database.
+Only 9 percent of these requests were for forensic biology casework such as from a crime scene (which includes DNA testing), and 24 percent were for DNA analysis of reference samples collected from those convicted and arrested that were then added to the national database.
 This means 67 percent of the total requests were solely for non-DNA forensic analysis.

 Exhibits 2 and 3 illustrates the types of evidence analysis requested from publicly funded laboratories between 2009 and 2014.
 Clearly there is a demand for non-DNA forensic evidence.
-Toxicology testing, or the identification of drugs or other chemicals in the human body, was the third most requested of all forensic evidence, after forensic offender/arrestee DNA sample testing.
+Toxicology testing, or the identification of drugs or other chemicals in the human body, was the third most requested of all forensic evidence, after forensic DNA sample testing.
 Controlled substance analysis of drugs or chemicals regulated by the government, such as cocaine, heroin, marijuana, or certain prescription drugs, was first.

 Toxicological analysis has become critical in the prosecution of drug-facilitated sexual assault cases as another way to nullify an assertion of consent.
 To further advance science and ensure that evidence can be identified and used appropriately, NIJ supports and funds a diverse portfolio of forensic science research to develop highly discriminating, accurate, reliable, cost-effective, and rapid methods for the identification, analysis, and interpretation of physical evidence for criminal justice purposes.